williaz/ExtjsExp/README.md

 ## [ViewController](http://docs.sencha.com/extjs/6.2.0/modern/Ext.app.ViewController.html)
 Id: use id when dispatching.
 fireEvent(eventName, args): Fires the specified event with the passed parameters

-## Grid
-- [ ] Selection Model;  a mechanism for selecting some part of the data in the grid.

-- [ ] Selection: selected model;  getSelection(): Returns an array of the currently selected records.

-- [ ] rederer: change the way in which data is displayed.

-- [ ] formatter:

 ## [Component](http://docs.sencha.com/extjs/6.2.0/modern/Ext.Component.html#cfg-reference)
 4 main: Navigation, Store-bound, Form, and General.